joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/using-the-system-class.md

 <div>

-The System class contains methods and properties that allow you to interact with the user’s operating system and retrieve the current memory usage of the runtime.
-The methods and properties of the System class also allow you to listen for `imeComposition` events, instruct the runtime to load external text files using the user’s current code page or to load them as Unicode, or set the contents of the user’s clipboard.
+The System class contains methods and properties that allow you to interact with the user's operating system and retrieve the current memory usage of the runtime.
+The methods and properties of the System class also allow you to listen for `imeComposition` events, instruct the runtime to load external text files using the user's current code page or to load them as Unicode, or set the contents of the user's clipboard.

 </div>

 <div>

-## Getting data about the user’s system at run time
+## Getting data about the user's system at run time

 <div>